 The calculated per cent value was converted into garret score by multiplying the garret table (table 1) and garret score of each motivational factor (table 2).

 The result is provided in the table 2.

-Table 2: Per cent Value and Garret Score
+Table 2: Per cent Value and Garret Score x